Tecatech/python-web-development/README.md

-# python-web-development
-Various scripts for interacting with web and networking
+# Various scripts for interacting with web and networking